Thuynh808/azure-release-verifier/README.md

 - Securely store verification evidence
 - Enforce least-privilege access and network isolation
 - Provide audit-ready proof of operational correctness

-## Core Concept (Mental Model)

-> We operate a security intelligence service.
-We run an internal verification platform that continuously checks it, scales under load, and stores evidence for release validation and audit.

 ## Why This Pattern Matters